 Environment

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Environment on Facebook Share Environment on Twitter Share Environment on Linkedin Email Environment link

 Southampton has a rich historic, built and natural environment.
 There are over 450 listed buildings in the city including those classified as Grade I buildings of exceptional interest such as the Bargate and Town Walls.
 Over 21% of the city is green space and the largest open space, The Common, has 17 million visitors each year.
 The city has eight sites with statutory nature conservation designations including internationally important habitats.